The All-in-One Dermatology Suite of Healthcare Solutions

-You’ve made it.
 You’ve finished medical school, earned the right to add those two initials after your name and chosen dermatology as your area of specialization.
 Congratulations!

 Now that you’re done, have you thought about what the next steps are?
 Whether you’ve always planned to start your own medical practice, or just want to learn more about what it takes, we’ve gathered some expert advice, including considerations people sometimes neglect to focus on and best practices for success.

 Minimize Risks, Maximize Rewards

 Ask yourself if your bigger motivation is less risk or bigger reward.
 “Because that is going to determine how you start the practice and what kind of person you’ll likely be in terms of utilizing resources,” Schildmeyer says.